sdecima/javascript-detect-element-resize/README.md

 A Cross-Browser, Event-based, Element Resize Detection.

 In short, this implementation does NOT use an internal timer to detect size changes (as most implementations I found do).
-It uses [overflow and underflow events][2] on most browsers, and the ['onresize' event][5] on IE10 and below.
+It uses `scroll` events on most browsers, and the [`onresize` event][5] on IE10 and below.

-NOTE: On IE11, due to lack of support for the above events, it only detects changes through a MutationObserver; i.e. only javascript generated resize changes and not CSS pseudo classes e.g. :hover, CSS animations, etc.
+The method used not only detects javascript generated resize changes but also changes made from CSS pseudo classes e.g. :hover, CSS animations, etc.

 About the libraries
 ===================